Shift And Spin

 Warp: threads on a loom over and under which other threads are passed

 This song about work at the Paisley thread mills was brought to Sangschule by singer/songwriter Ewan McVicar who was the group’s first Chair.
-The noise of the Paisley mill machines made it impossible to talk, and so he imagines a young woman standing at her work dreaming about what might have been but coping with what she’s got.
+The noise of the Paisley mill machines made it impossible to talk to adjacent fellow machinists, only to use simple visual signs, and so he imagines a young woman standing at her work dreaming about what might have been but coping with what she’s got.

-Ewan wrote the chorus as part of a local history project in Paisley where he was working at the time.
-Paisley-based folksinger Danny Kyle heard it and suggested that he should add verses and make a full-length song, to be sung in a show on the history of Glasgow.
+Ewan wrote the firstverse and chorus as part of a local history project in Paisley where he was working at the time.
+Paisley-based folksinger Danny Kyle heard it and urged that he add verses and make a full-length song.
+It was sung in Nurnberg in a show on the history of Glasgow.
 In his book One Singer One Song, Ewan says that this show was “specially written in three languages - German, English and Glesga- to be performed in Glasgow’s twin city of Nurnberg in 1985 as a part of the official twinning events.”

 Of the many songs Ewan has written, this is probably sung the most by other singers.